Parsnips – A Deliciously Sweet VegetableReading time: 8 min

 Has fiber soluble and insoluble

-It should come as no surprise that parsnips support regularity in the digestive system given their high fiber content.
+Given their high fiber content, it should come as no surprise that parsnips support digestive health.

 Parsnips support a wider variety of healthy gut microorganisms because they are rich in soluble and insoluble fiber.